Architecture Repository Import

 The import mechanism in the architecture repository for CSV is hardcoded for the comma as a field separator.
 The Import Application supports other field separators for CSV files.

-In addition to the CSV file standard you can add comment field with three double hashtags, like: ###.
+In addition to the CSV file standard you can add a comment field with three double hashtags, like: ###.
 If such a line is present in the file, Dragon1 will ignore these lines on import.

 Updating Imported Data